ariebovenberg/slotscheck/README.rst

 Use the ``--help`` option to find out more.

 Could this be a flake8 plugin?
 ------------------------------

-Maybe.
+I'd love it to be.
 But it'd be a lot of work.

 The problem is that flake8 plugins need to work without running the code.
 Many libraries define conditional imports, star imports, re-exports or metaclasses